About

 Activities

 Activities differ according to the focus of the group.
-A common plan of action shall be developed by 1 July annually in collaboration between the members of the group and the CBSS Secretariat.
+A common plan of action will be developed in collaboration between the members of the group and the CBSS Secretariat.

 Templates and administrative support can be requested by the CBSS Secretariat and shall be provided according to available resources.